bulaimaslo/Consolidated_work/README.md

 # Consolidated work

-## CryptoWatcher -  Septermber 2024 - Present
+## CryptoWatcher -  September 2024 - Present
 Currently developing an app that allows users to subscribe and receive notifications about blockchain events, such as:
 - token reaching a specified price
 - transactions of a particular blochchain user